 I can attest to this one.
 Flying on an airplane absolutely throws my oil-producing skin out of whack.
 This usually leads to post-flight breakouts.
 The cabin of an airplane has extremely low humidity, which causes the skin to get extremely dehydrated (it lacks water).
 When an oily-prone skin type gets dehydrated, the skin tries to repair itself by producing even more oil.
 Since oil breeds bacteria and bacteria leads to breakouts, flying on a plane can definitely cause problems.

 Pro Tip: Whenever you travel by plane, you should have two main objectives to re-set your skin once you have arrived at your destination.
 The first is to exfoliate surface dry cells, and the second is to hydrate the newly exposed cells and reduce oil and bacteria from within the pores.
 Doing so can really help minimize breakout activity.
-Post-flight, I always exfoliate with Triple Berry Smoothing Peel first then hydrate and reduce oil and bacteria with Rapid Response Detox Masque.
+Post-flight, I always exfoliate first then hydrate and reduce oil and bacteria.

 #9 Have the weather temperatures been fluctuating from day to day?

 When the season is changing and the weather is warm one day and cold the next, it can really leave your skin confused.
-You guessed it–unbalanced skin can lead to blemishes.
+You guessed it–unbalanced skin can lead to blemishes, especially with sweat.

 Pro Tip: If this happens, you should adjust your skin care routine ever-so-slightly.
 You don’t want to go for a major overhaul and switch your entire routine to acne-focused products.
 Over-compensating like that could leave your skin dry and irritated.
-A great way to address the sudden breakouts is to temporarily switch to an exfoliating acid serum that uses salicylic acid such as BHA Clarifying Serum.
+A great way to address the sudden breakouts is to temporarily switch to an exfoliating acid serum that uses salicylic acid.

 #10 Are you using an IUD?